Symbol calculus of square-integrable operator-valued maps: Fr echet-Hilbert algebras and their Gelfand triples

 For further reference we indicate here the continuous embeddings

 The first and the last one become isomorphisms iff $\G=\H$.
 In most of the cases the operators $\pi(s)=\Pi(e_s)^*$ are unitary; in such cases $e_s$ is not a compact symbol.

 \begin{remark} \normalfont The above direct construction of the Fr\'echet-Hilbert algebra $\mathscr G(\Si)$ by transport of structure is convenient, because it is universal, but the output is rather implicit (although, clearly, $\{\phi_{u,v}\mid u,v\in\mathcal G\}$ is a total family in $\mathscr G(\Si)$\,; see \cite[Th.45.1]{Tr} for a stronger result).
-Fortunately, in most of the interesting examples, the space $\mathscr G(\Si)$ has some independent definition as a space of functions (or distributions) on $\Si$. \end{remark}
+Fortunately, in most of the interesting examples, the space $\mathscr G(\Si)$ has some independent definition as a space of functions (or distributions) on $\Si$.
+The scale of spaces given in \eqref{om} can be used to extend the composition law by duality techniques and to define optimal "Moyal-type" $^*$-algebras, as in \cite{MP6}.